parmsam/reprex-webr/README.md

-# reprexwebr
+# reprex.webr

 An R package that provides a `reprex_webr()` function to generate WebR reproducible examples, inspired by the [reprex](https://reprex.tidyverse.org/) package.

 ## Installation

-You can install the development version of reprexwebr from GitHub:
+You can install the development version of reprex.webr from GitHub:

 ```r
 # install.packages("devtools")